viper-010/Python_YT/05-Comments-and-Print/Tutorial.md

 ### 5. flush:
 - Whether to forcibly flush the output
+- A boolean value.
+If True, it forces the stream to be flushed immediately, which is useful in buffering scenarios.
 - Default is False

 #### Example
 Useful when printing logs in real-time (like progress bars).